mxngo7/Tier-Nametags/README.md

-# tiernametags
+# TierNametags
-TierNametags is a fabric mod that displays OceTiers information in player nametags.
+TierNametags is a Minecraft fabric mod that provides OceTiers information in player nametags.